Roark23/Final_Project/README.md

 - Assess the accuracy of our predictions
 - Takeaways and Conclusion

-### Note all another descrptive information required for this deliverabe can be viewed in their respective markdowns (i.e Machine Learning description in the ML ReadMe)
+### Note all another descrptive information required for this deliverabe can be viewed in their respective markdowns (i.e Machine Learning description in the Nicole_ReadMe)